Private equity investors

 Underwrite where AI is changing competitive position, pricing power, moat durability, and the timing of value transfer before the market reprices the asset.

-This work is for teams updating their operating playbooks now, before AI-native competitors reset the market around them.
+This work is for teams making strategic and operating decisions now, before AI-native competitors reset the market around them.

 Underwrite where AI is changing competitive position, pricing power, moat durability, and the timing of value transfer before the market reprices the asset.